 Tutorials

-ECDL2008 featured a full day of tutorials on Sunday 14 September 2008.
-Each tutorial covered a single topic pertinent to ECDL's list of relevant topics in detail.
+ECDL2008 will feature a full day of tutorials on Sunday 14 September 2008.
+Each tutorial covers a single topic pertinent to ECDL's list of relevant topics in detail.

 Half day tutorials